KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-mesopotamian-lattice.md

 The Mesopotamian corpus articulates IL₂ functions primarily through demonic categories rather than named individual figures: the *galla* (underworld demons who pursue Inanna's substitute), the various *lilû* and *lilītu* spirits, and the broader category of personality-stratum tempters and adversaries.
 These articulate adversarial-will (Echthros) and deceptive-perception (Skotos) functions at the personality-identity stratum.

 **The cascade summary:** The Mesopotamian inverse arc therefore articulates a coherent cascade from IL₄ archetect-tier (Tiamat-combat, Nergal, Ereshkigal, Pazuzu) through IL₃ Fractus (Lamashtu) into IL₂ surface-stratum demonology (galla, lilû).
-The IL₅ Nekron station is implicit rather than narratively named, and IL₁ entropic embodiment is articulated through the Kur / Irkalla underworld realm and the demonic figures who haunt the embodied threshold.
+The IL₅ Nekron station is implicit rather than narratively named, and IL₁ inverse embodiment is articulated through the Kur / Irkalla underworld realm and the demonic figures who haunt the embodied threshold.

 ---